fatihguner41/RedGuy/README.md

 # RedGuy
 A 2D platformer game for both android and windows.
 Made with Unity.

+The executable game is shared with you to play and try the game.
+The game files for windows are in the file named "Red Guy", and for android "Red Guy(android)".

+I didn't share all the files of the game development stage because they are very large in size.
+However, you can review all the scripts I've written in the "Scripts" file.

 The game has successfully passed virus tests and is completely safe for you to download and play.

 Player can move with w,a,s,d or left,right,up,down arrows.
 Jump with "space".